Enroll Media Group Blog

 Written by Angie Ward

-Angie has spent the last 12 years helping schools with result-driven digital marketing strategies.
-With a knack for advertising and analytics, Angie has helped over 250 colleges, universities, K12 schools and summer camps achieve their enrollment marketing goals via SEO, PPC and Social Media campaigns.
+Angie has spent the last 13 years helping schools with result-driven digital marketing strategies.
+With a knack for advertising and analytics, Angie has helped hundreds of colleges, universities, K12 schools, and summer camps achieve their enrollment marketing goals via SEO, PPC, and Social Media campaigns.
 She is a regular presenter on digital marketing for enrollment and co-hosts the Upgrade School Marketing podcast.

 Want to receive our blogs regularly?